auth0/docs/articles/policies/billing.md

 For US-based customers, we will charge sales tax where applicable.
 This is dependent on your state's sales tax laws and requirements.
 For non-US customers, we will not charge sales tax.

 You can determine if you will be responsible for sales tax during the checkout process after you provide your billing address.
-If your company is US-based and the address provided tax-eligible, you'll see the sales tax added to your total.
+If the billing address provided is tax-eligible, you'll see the sales tax added to your total.
 You will also see the sales tax amount on all of your Auth0 invoices and receipts.

 ## In our pricing, what is the difference between internal and external users?
 Are they different technically?